chavalk/employee-directory/README.md

 ## Contributing

-Contributions are currently not accepted for this application,
+Contributions are currently not accepted for this application.

 ## Tests